-Condition or table (if relevant) Parameter Format or form - Summary of any failure or malfunction of any pollution control equipment and any environmental incidents that have occurred during the annual period and any action taken None specified 14 Recycled outputs sampling and testing data None specified Table 3 Summary of inputs and outputs data None specified 27 Compliance Annual Audit Compliance Report (AACR).
+Condition Requirement - Summary of any failure or malfunction of any pollution control equipment and any environmental incidents that have occurred during the annual period and any action taken.
+14 Recycled outputs sampling and testing data.
+26 Table 3 Summary of inputs and outputs monitoring data.
+27 The Annual Audit Compliance Report (AACR).
 Form available at the DWER website: www.dwer.wa.gov.au under the publications section.
-28 Complaints summary None specified
+28 Complaints summary.

-- 31. The Licence Holder must, within 7 days of becoming aware of any non-compliance with conditions of this licence, notify the CEO in writing of that non-compliance1 and include in that notification the following information: - (a) which condition was not complied with; - (b) the time and date when the non-compliance occurred; - (c) if any environmental impact occurred as a result of the non-compliance and if so what that impact is and where the impact occurred; - (d) the details and result of any investigation undertaken into the cause of the non-compliance;
+- 31. The Licence Holder must, within 7 days of becoming aware of any non-compliance with conditions of this licence, notify the CEO in writing of that non-compliance1 and include in that notification the following information: - (a) which condition was not complied with; - (b) the time and date when the non-compliance occurred;

-- (e) what action has been taken and the date on which it was taken to prevent the non-compliance occurring again; and - (f) what action will be taken and the date by which it will be taken to prevent the non-compliance occurring again.
+- (c) if any environmental impact occurred as a result of the non-compliance and if so what that impact is and where the impact occurred; - (d) the details and result of any investigation undertaken into the cause of the noncompliance; - (e) what action has been taken and the date on which it was taken to prevent the non-compliance occurring again; and - (f) what action will be taken and the date by which it will be taken to prevent the non-compliance occurring again.